nzzdev/Q-coalition-calculation/README.md

 ### Options

-There are on options for this tool.
+There are no options for this tool.

+#### Display Options

+Display options can be set before embedding the graphic in the article.

+##### hideTitle

+Allows to hide the title

 [to the top](#table-of-contents)